GARETTMATSILELE/Xhihangule2/docs/production-email-setup.md

  - MAILGUN_DOMAIN=mg.your-domain.com
  - SMTP_FROM="Xhihangule <no-reply@xhihangule.com>"

+ Option E — Mailtrap Email Sending (production delivery via Mailtrap Send API)
+ - MAILTRAP_API_TOKEN=<YOUR_MAILTRAP_SEND_API_TOKEN>
+ - MAILTRAP_FROM_EMAIL=no-reply@xhihangule.com   (must be verified under your Mailtrap Sending domain)
+ - MAILTRAP_FROM_NAME=Xhihangule

 Notes
 - If you operate with multiple brands, you can suffix vars with _XHI (and set BRAND_ACTIVE=XHI).
 The backend will prefer brand-suffixed vars, e.g. SMTP_HOST_XHI.
 - If none of the providers are configured, the server logs a message and does not send email.
 - For correct https links in emails behind a reverse proxy, we set trust proxy and recommend APP_BASE_URL.
+ - Provider priority is SMTP → Resend → SendGrid → Mailgun → Mailtrap.
+If you want to use Mailtrap production sending, avoid setting SMTP/Resend/SendGrid/Mailgun vars so the Mailtrap API is selected.
+ - For Mailtrap production delivery, verify your domain and the sender in Mailtrap’s “Email Sending” and use a From address on that domain.